 What are some of the other non-museum things on CTMQ?

-This list is vast.
+This list is vast, though admittedly subjective.
+(I can’t visit and write about every store and restaurant in the state, y’know?)
 Poke around!
 A small sampling includes every state park, every waterfall, every brewery, every homemade ice cream shop, every trail, every first, only, and oldest… on and on.
 It’s a bit ridiculous, I’ll admit.

 Ridiculous?
 How so?